diefenbach/django-lfs/docs/user/management/catalog/categories.rst

 View
 ----

-This tab contains all data which are responsible on how the content is displayed.

 .. index:: Template

 Category template
-    The selected template of the category.
-A category can have several templates.
-The selected templates decides what is displayed (sub templates, products) and how this information is structured.
+    The selected template of the category decides whether the sub categories or the products are displayed.
+It is also possible to provide more templates to display single categories individually.

 Show all products

-    If activated also the products of the sub categories will be displayed for that category.
+    If this checkbox is activated also the products of the sub categories are displayed.
 Otherwise only the direct products are displayed.

     .. note::

-        This is only available when a product template is selected.
+        This is only available when a the products of the category are displayed. (see Category Template).

 .. index:: Formats

 Active formats
-    If activated you can overwrite the formats.
-If not activated formats are inherited from the parent object.
-This may be a parent category or the shop itself.
+    If this checkbox is activated several formats for this category can be overwritten.
+Otherwise the formats are inherited from the parent object, which is either the parent category or the shop.

 Category cols
     Amount of columns which are used to display the sub categories.
 Always all